borrowd/borrowd/CONTRIBUTING.md

 dependencies will have been bundled, so that template tag becomes a no-op.

+#### Optional: Authenticating a new user

+You need to sign up as a new user with your email address.
+You can use the + method to subdivide for more than one user (e.g. `test@example.com` and `test+1@example.com` will be two different users).

+Emails which would normally be sent to your email in prod will show up in the console, **including login codes**.

 #### Optional: load demo data

 Demo data is kept outside the repo.
 We have a custom management